Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Lights in the Galleria| ©Franco Dal Molin

-A good option if you do not know what to see and do in Milan in 4 days, as it offers you a perfect setting to take pictures and enjoy a whole afternoon.
+It is a good option if you do not know what to see and do in Milan in 4 days, as it offers a perfect setting to take pictures and enjoy an afternoon of luxury shopping and exquisite flavors.
+In addition, you will also find bookstores, the Leonardo Da Vinci Museum and the Prada Observatory.

-Also, you can climb to the roof of the gallery to enjoy a vibrant view of the city, covered by Christmas lights.
-This activity usually takes place on Saturdaysand Sundays between 12:00 and 21:00.
-To do so, you will have to pay an entrance fee of approximately 12 euros.
+You can even climb to the roof of the gallery to enjoy a vibrant view of the city.
+This activity usually takes place on Saturdays and Sundays between 12:00 and 21:00.
+To do so, you will have to pay approximately 12 euros.
+But you can also visit this gallery when booking a guided tour of Milan, as it is one of the stops on the itinerary.

 Practical information